 Students are encouraged to present papers at professional conferences and submit articles for publication throughout their tenure as a student.

 After admission to candidacy, the student is expected to research, write, and defend a dissertation based on original research (up to 48 credit hours).
 Students may either submit a single thesis or a series of integrated publishable articles (30-40) pages each.
+A brief introduction and conclusion are also required chapters if the student chooses the series of integrated, publishable articles.
 The student's committee must approve this choice and decide on the number, length and content of the articles (usually at the committee hearing preceding Preliminary Exam).